leec13/MiSiCgui/README.md

 2 - Select a default directory

-Measure roughtly the mean width of cell (steps 2, 3, 4 in the screenshot bellow)
+3 - Measure roughly the mean width of cell (steps 2, 3, 4 in the screenshot below)

 5 - Set the mean width with the upper right button

 6 - click "get_mask" button

-To process all slides of one stack slect "process all"
+To process all slides of one stack select "process all"

-The screenshots bellow explain each step :
+The screenshots below explain each step :

-Firs step, determine a starting value for the mean width parameter
+First step, determine a starting value for the mean width parameter

 !['screen1.png'](./images/screen1.png)